 - GLayer server is distributed as standard windows/linux installation packages

-- AWS AIM image for GPU instance (recommended for p4 instances)
+- Google Cloud or AWS AIM image for GPU instance (recommended for p4 instances)